25 Sample Personal Recommendation Letters (Tips & Examples)

 A recommender writing a letter for a school or a scholarship for a candidate should ensure that the recommendation letter demonstrates the applicant’s positive qualities as a student.

-Writing Personal Recommendation Letter
+Writing a Personal Recommendation Letter

-No matter what type of personal recommendation letter you are writing, it should contain 3 basic elements.
-First, you should compose a sentence or paragraph which briefly describes your connection to this person and your relationship.
+No matter what type of letter you are writing, it should contain 3 basic elements.
+First, you should compose a sentence or paragraph that briefly describes your connection to this person and your relationship.
 Next, provide the necessary information on their character.
 Depending on the type of letter, it may be work ethics, academic achievements, or skills.
 Back these up with examples.
 Finally, conclude the letter by explaining why you think this individual would suit the situation.

 Addresses of the recommender and recipient